 The Board oversees creation both of the Maryland Longitudinal Data System and its Center.

-The Maryland Longitudinal Data System Center oversees operation of the Maryland Longitudinal Data System to maintain the data warehouse, ensure the security and privacy of student and workforce data, conduct research, and fulfill information and data requests.
+The Maryland Longitudinal Data System Center oversees operation of the Maryland Longitudinal Data System to maintain the data warehouse, ensure the security and privacy of student and workforce data, conduct research, and fulfill information and data requests (Code Education Article, secs.
+24-703, 24-704).

 The Governing Board appoints the Center's Executive Director, and approves its annual budget.
 Further, the Board determines the organizational placement and location of the Center, and develops an implementation plan for the System and the Center.
 Providing general oversight and direction to the Center, the Board also establishes its policy and research agenda, and oversees compliance with the federal Family Educational Rights and Privacy Act and other relevant privacy laws.

-Twelve members constitute the Governing Board.
-Five are appointed to three-year terms by the Governor, and seven serve ex officio (Chapter 679, Acts of 2013; Code Education Article, secs.
+Thirteen members constitute the Governing Board.
+Five are appointed to three-year terms by the Governor with Senate advice and consent, and eight serve ex officio (Chapter 679, Acts of 2013; Chapter 688, Acts of 2019; Code Education Article, secs.
 24-701 through 24-707).

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov